prof-rossetti/intro-to-python/projects/freestyle/implementation.md

   + If the application processes data from the Internet: Is there a way to test the application's functionality without making any additional / unnecessary network requests?
   + If the application processes data from a CSV file or database: Is there a way to test the application's functionality without affecting the development or production environment datastores?

-As desired, integrate your GitHub repository with a Continuous Integration service like Travis CI to automatically run your tests on the CI server whenever new code is pushed to the remote GitHub repository.
+Ideally also integrate your GitHub repository with a Continuous Integration service like Travis CI to automatically run your tests on the CI server whenever new code is pushed to the remote GitHub repository.

 ### Dev Process Requirements

 Iteratively develop your project using version control practices.
 Save new versions of your source code as you reach key milestones.

-You are encouraged to use branch operations to develop logically-related features on a specific branch, then push that branch to GitHub in order to create a Pull Request, where you can further review your proposed changes and allow automated checks to run  before eventually "merging" the code into the main branch.
+Use branch operations to develop logically-related features on a specific branch, then push that branch to GitHub in order to create a Pull Request, where you can further review your proposed changes and allow automated checks to run  before eventually "merging" the code into the main branch.

 If working in a group, each group member must make significant contributions to the application's source code!
 Any group member not committing significant portions of the code may be subject to deductions.